Progressive Betting Systems for Craps

 • After a loss, they decrease the bet size by 1 unit.

-Unlike some systems, which include complicated calculations or long sequences of numbers, the Contra d’Alembert System is very simple and promises small, yet consistent profits over time.
-The more players win, the more they wager.
-Meanwhile, they can keep the expected losses to the minimum.
+Unlike some systems that require complicated calculations or long sequences of numbers, the Contra d’Alembert System is very simple and aims for small yet consistent profits over time.
+The more players win, the more they wager, while expected losses remain limited.

 The Best Progressive System for Craps